JetBrains/KEEP/proposals/collection-literals.md

 }
 ```

-We prefer to keep the language concistent rather than "fixing" the behavior, even if the suggested behavior would be generally better
+We prefer to keep the language concistent rather than "fixing" the behavior, even if the suggested behavior would be generally better (which is not clear, if it's really better)